A tireless campaigner for justice

 Journalist

-A prolific writer for the Daily Mirror, Private Eye, the Guardian and Socialist Worker, Foot’s investigations broke numerous major stories.
+A prolific writer for the Daily Mirror, Private Eye, and the Guardian, Foot’s investigations broke numerous major stories.

 Socialist